-Surveillance Report 2012
+Surveillance Report 2013

-We are pleased to present the first report for our stakeholders describing infectious disease surveillance.
+We are pleased to present the second report for our stakeholders describing infectious disease surveillance.
 High quality and timely surveillance is key to the safety of the blood supply.
 This includes monitoring of transmissible disease markers that the blood is tested for (including bacterial infections), investigation of any reports of possible transfusion transmission, as well as a horizon scan for any new pathogens that may pose a risk now or in the future.

 The most up-to-date tests for pathogens are used to identify infectious donations and prevent their release for patient use.
-In 2012, transmissible disease rates per 100,000 donations continued to be very low: HIV 0.5, Hepatitis C 5.2, Hepatitis B 7.4, HTLV 1.0 and syphilis 2.9.
-Selective testing of donors at risk of Chagas' disease identified 4 positive donations, and there were 20 donations positive for West Nile Virus.
+In 2013, transmissible disease rates per 100,000 donations continued to be very low: HIV 0.2, Hepatitis C 5.3, Hepatitis B 6.3, HTLV 1.1 and Syphilis 3.9.
+Selective testing of donors at risk of Chagas' disease identified 2 positive donations, and there were 6 donations positive for West Nile Virus.
 The residual risk of a potentially infectious donation from a unit of blood also remains very low at 1 in 8 million donations for HIV, 1 in 6.7 million donations for HCV and 1 in 1.7 million donations for HBV.
 Lookback and traceback investigations did not identify any transfusion transmitted infections.
-Bacterial growth was identified in 15 platelet products.
+Bacterial growth was identified in 8 platelet products.

-Horizon scanning for emerging pathogens has identified no immediate threats to safety, but a study to assess the risk from a tick borne disease, Babesiosis, that is currently seen in the USA is planned for 2013.
-Studies in the USA and some European countries suggest that some blood donors may have hepatitis E infections and although transfusion transmitted cases have not been reported, we will also be testing for hepatitis E in the study.
+Horizon scanning for emerging pathogens has identified no immediate threats to safety, but a seroprevalence study to assess the risk from Babesiosis, a tick borne disease currently seen in the USA, was completed in 2013.
+It showed no donations were positive for antibody to babesia of over 10,000 tested.
+Studies in the USA and some European countries suggest that some blood donors may have hepatitis E infections and although transfusion transmitted cases have not been reported, samples stored from this study will also be tested for hepatitis E.